PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 .NET Aspire is a new framework that focuses on microservice orchestration, cloud-native development, and observability.
 It does not prioritize DDD or layered architecture.
 You can use any architecture you like.
 But .NET Aspire provides many built-in components that can help you build cloud-native applications quickly.

 It is important to note that these frameworks are not mutually exclusive.
 You can combine them to build your applications.
-For example, you can use .NET Aspire to orchestrate your microservices and use ABP Framework or Clean Architecture templates to build your microservices.
+For example, you can use .NET Aspire to orchestrate your microservices and use ABP Framework or clean architecture templates to build your microservices.
 The possibilities are endless.
 You can choose the frameworks that best suit your needs.

 It is time to wrap up this book.
 We hope you have enjoyed reading this book and have gained valuable insights into ASP.NET Core.
 ASP.NET Core is a great framework for building web APIs.
 However, the more we learn, the more we realize that there is still much to discover.
 We hope this book has provided you with a solid foundation and inspired you to continue learning.
 As the Chinese proverb goes, "_The sea of learning knows no bounds; only those who are willing to learn will be able to reach the other shore._" We wish you all the best in your future endeavors and continued success in your learning journey.
 Happy coding!